jonath92/Copilot-Training/tutorial/03_add_github_workflow.md

 # Task
 In the `.github/workflows` directory, you already find a `ci_cd_db.yaml` GitHub Actions workflow file.
 This workflow is intended to check the database setup as part of the CI/CD process.
 For simplicity, we skip pushing the database as a Docker image to a container registry and only test the docker build process.

+- Checkout out a new branch from the main branch.
 - This time switch to the "Edit" mode in the Copilot Chat.

 > Edit mode is perfect when you know what you want to do but don’t necessarily want to write it all out yourself.
 You highlight a block of code, type in an instruction—perhaps something like “add error handling” or “refactor this using async/await”—and Copilot rewrites the code for you.
 But (and this is important) it doesn’t save anything without showing you the diff first. [source](https://github.blog/ai-and-ml/github-copilot/copilot-ask-edit-and-agent-modes-what-they-do-and-when-to-use-them/)